The handy hints spot where the teams attempt to answer household

 effects vocally.
 One team will tell a story for which the other team has to

-supply appropriate noises to suite whatever is mentioned in the story.
+supply appropriate noises to suit whatever is mentioned in the story.
 Anyone

 failing to supply an appropriate sound effect will have a point